CESNET/metacentrum-user-docs/docs/software/search-soft/index.md

 # How to search for software

 There are thousands of packages installed at MetaCetrum.
-The list of selected software above is by far not complete.
+The list of selected software is by far not complete.

+In general, when searching for an application, you should checklist the following:

+1. Look at the list of selected software.
+2. Use `module avail` command as described [on this page](#modules).
+3. Go through software prepared as [containers](#containers).
+4. Check whether your software is included in any of [managed services](#services).

+!!! tip
+    No luck?
+The consult [how to install new (version of) software](http://localhost:8080/software/install-software/#general-options) either locally or system-wide.

+## Modules

 To search for any package, use command `module avail PACKAGE_NAME`.